Bachupally: Rail

 The closest MMTS train station is at Hafeezpet.

 Transport

 Bachupally is well connected by road to all major areas, as TSRTC runs daily services to the IT corridor and to the other places of the city.
 The closest MMTS train station is at Hafeezpet.
 The closest metro stations are Miyapur and JNTU College.

 Lakes

-Bachupally Bin Kunta Lake(Biruni), Meddi Kunta are the big lakes and there are few other as well, totally 17 lakes in Bachupally.
+Bachupally Bin Kunta Lake(Biruni), Meddi Kunta are the big lakes and there are few other like SRR Pride lake, totally 17 lakes in Bachupally.